 For the DCVTS-3 sample, while 15.3 per cent of the households without a ration card received food support, about 56.6 per cent of the non-ration card holders (comprising 20.5 per cent of the sample) reported an unmet need, suggesting the need for adoption of a more universal approach to PDS during times of extreme crisis.
 Linking the sub-set of DCVTS-3 that can be matched with the DMAS baseline data,4 we observe that 19.2 per cent of those with an unmet need fell within the band of 100 to 200 per cent of the Tendulkar poverty line in the pre-pandemic period (adjusted for 2019 prices), with another 11 per cent below the poverty line.
 These estimates suggest the possibility of prevalence of food insecurity, even amongst those who were marginally above the poverty threshold.
-Interestingly, while 43 per cent of the households in the top asset tertile received food support, 26.6 per cent from the bottom asset tertile did not.
+Interestingly, while 43 per cent of the bottom asset tertile did not.